Advanced Dungeons & Dragons: Cloudy Mountain: Gameplay

 Quivers can be found in any mountain, while each of the other three items can only be found in mountains of one specific color (blue mountains for the boat, red mountains for the axe, and purple mountains for the key).

 Most monsters will injure or kill the player character on contact, but evidence of their presence can be found in the form of tracks or audible cues.
-Spiders and bats inflict no injury; however, spiders can steal arrows from the player on contact and the flapping of bats' wings will obscure any sounds made by other nearby monsters.
+Spiders and bats inflict no injury, but spiders can steal arrows from the player on contact and the flapping of bats' wings will obscure any sounds made by other nearby monsters.
 The player begins the game with three lives; if a life is lost, a new character respawns in the same maze.

 The final maze, Cloudy Mountain, has no exit.
 Upon entering it, the player must find both halves of the Crown of Kings, each guarded by a powerful winged dragon.
 The game ends once the player either loses all three lives or reassembles the crown, whichever comes first.

 Reception

 Electronic Games stated in 1983 that "Advanced Dungeons & Dragons ... proves to have been worth the wait".
 The game received an award in the category of "1984 Best Adventure Videogame" at the 5th annual Arkie Awards, where the judges noted that it was "the first videogame version of the role-playing game that has entertained millions for many years".

-German gaming magazine TeleMatch gave the game a very positive review, giving it a one out of six, which is the highest on their rating system, and also stating, "In Advanced Dungeons & Dragons everything just makes sense." and, "If you find yourself interested in other - and I repeat: inferior - so-called adventure games on other systems, you will find that this game is the Non Plus Ultra."
-Electronic Fun with Computers & Games gave the game four out of four, stating in their review, "The graphics are terrific.
-The dragons look a lot like Godzilla ... each creature has its own distinctive behaviour and charm." but expressed their disdain for the lack of a proper ending.
+German gaming magazine TeleMatch gave the game a very positive review, giving it a one out of six, which is the highest on their rating system, and also stating: "In Advanced Dungeons & Dragons everything just makes sense.
+If you find yourself interested in other - and I repeat: inferior - so-called adventure games on other systems, you will find that this game is the Non Plus Ultra".
+Electronic Fun with Computers & Games gave the game four out of four, stating in their review: "The graphics are terrific.
+The dragons look a lot like Godzilla ... each creature has its own distinctive behaviour and charm", but expressed their disdain for the lack of a proper ending.

 Levi Buchanan, in a classic Dungeons & Dragons video game retrospective for IGN, wrote that Advanced Dungeons & Dragons is a very basic adventure game similar to Adventure, and "uses so little of the license in game that you can almost see that as more of a branding deal than anything".
-He concluded by saying: "Even though it has so little to do with the actual D&D universe, this is still an entertaining retro game worth checking out."
+He concluded by saying: "Even though it has so little to do with the actual D&D universe, this is still an entertaining retro game worth checking out".

-In a retrospective review of Cloudy Mountain in Black Gate, Ty Johnston said "All in all, that original Advanced Dungeons & Dragons game for the Intellivision was loads of fun with what then were considered flashy graphics.
-It still stands up today for limited play, and it would be worth your time to search out, especially if you are a fan of classic gaming consoles in general and the Intellivision specifically."
-In 1995, Flux magazine ranked the game 31st on their "Top 100 Video Games."
+In a retrospective review of Cloudy Mountain in Black Gate, Ty Johnston said: "All in all, that original Advanced Dungeons & Dragons game for the Intellivision was loads of fun with what then were considered flashy graphics.
+It still stands up today for limited play, and it would be worth your time to search out, especially if you are a fan of classic gaming consoles in general and the Intellivision specifically".
+In 1995, Flux magazine ranked the game 31st on their "Top 100 Video Games".